 The Bremer Wickelkuchen or in English Wickel Cake is basically a kind of roll or strudel (like apple strudel) but has a chocolate- streusel filling or a filling with raisins and almonds.
-This recipe is from someone who made such a cake probably a hundred times back when there was no hand mixer.
+This recipe is from someone who made such a cake probably a hundred times back when there was no machines to handle the dough.
 It is called “Wickel” cake because “wickeln” means to roll.
 Original and authentic recipe from Bremen.
 Happy Baking!

 80 g sugar